steadybit/docs-public/install-and-configure/install-on-prem-platform/advanced-configuration.md

 > The first user to login will be assigned the `ADMIN` role, all other will be assigned the `USER` role.
 The roles can
 > be changed by an admin user via the UI.

+Be aware to configure your ingress / loadbalancer to set the `X-Forwarded-Proto` and `x-forwarded-for` header.
+Otherwise the correct redirect URL will not be generated.

 | Environment Variable                                    | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |---------------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `STEADYBIT_AUTH_PROVIDER`                               | yes      | <p>Use <code>OAUTH2</code> for OIDC-Authentication<br><strong>Example:</strong> <code>OAUTH2</code></p>                                                                                                                                                                                                                                                                                                                                                    |